-Layering Your Story Line Using Braiding1:16 PM
+Layering Your Story Using Braiding1:16 PM

 I’ve recently made it to the middle of a story I’m writing and it didn’t take long for me to realize that I didn’t know how to handle keeping the story going.
 So I looked to one of my favorite authors on writing for guidance.

 Heather Sellers wrote two of my favorite books on writing, “Page After Page” and “Chapter After Chapter.”
 But what I am going to refer to today is from a chapter she wrote in Writer’s Digest, “Crafting Novels and Short Stories,” where she says, “To get across the middle you must involve some element of discovery--something you have to figure out as you write.”
 Otherwise, your writing will feel canned, preplanned, flat.
 Like stale popcorn.
 This is where braiding comes in.”

 Ms. Sellers explains braiding like this:

 “Braided books (or articles or stories) are made up of three or four strands.
 (Like in hairstyling).
 Instead of slogging though one story line and then flattening somewhere in the middle, braids help you mix it up.
 You work in small, manageable sections, folding in new material.
 Things stay fresh and lively.”